 - Spray Adhesive

-2. Fold remaining board in half.
-Draw and mark pattern on two panels.
+2. Fold entire board in half as shown.
+Draw and mark the pattern you want cut on the top edge on two panels as shown above.
 You can draw it freehand or use a large plate or platter to create the rounded edge.
 Cut pattern out with utility knife.
-Fold the two cut panels onto uncut panels and trace outline; cut second side following pencil outline to create identical sides.
-(Fig. 1)

-4. Turn cut board over and apply spray adhesive onto board and let dry until tacky.
+6. Turn cut board over and apply spray adhesive onto board and let for a minute until tacky.
 Carefully center top piece of gift wrap over board.
 Working from center out to all sides smooth out gift wrap with your fingers to avoid creases and air bubbles.
-Repeat with second piece of gift wrap to cover remaining board.
+Repeat with second piece of gift wrap to cover remaining sections of the board.

 7. Cut excess gift wrap as shown to wrap around the boards edges.
 Spray adhesive along back edges.
 When adhesive is tacky, fold over gift warp as shown in (Fig. 3) to adhere.
 Smooth with hands to flatten.

 You can add more gift wrap to the back of the screen to create a more finished look or leave as it is.

 As you can see, it is easy to make your own fireplace screen from the 3 decorative folding fireplace cover screens I made.
 You can make them to fit the size of your fireplace opening as well as the style of decor depending on the fabric or paper you use.